sphinx-doc/sphinx/doc/latex.rst

    * ``...top-right-radius`` et al. values may be either a single or *two* space separated dimensions.

-     .. versionchanged:: 6.2.0

-        Formerly only circular corners were supported.

    * Dimension specifications must use TeX units such as ``pt`` or ``cm`` or ``in``.
 The ``px`` unit is recognized by ``pdflatex`` and ``lualatex`` but not by ``xelatex`` or ``platex``.